steppp/YAEOS/DOCS_DESIGN_CHOICES.md

 execution mode is set to privileged.

 The pcbFree list and the ASL are initialized using the default methods.
 Before the initialization of the first PCB, the other variables are set with the default values.
 These variables are the number of PCBs in the ready queue, blocked on devices semaphores for I/O and the number of active onesi (that is not softblocked).
+Pseudoclock ticks count, aging ticks count are set to zero and the pseudoclock semaphore is initialized to zero.
+All the devices semaphores are set to zero.
+The two variables which represent the high and low part of the TOD when the initialization is done are set using the values returned by getTODLO() and getTODHI().
+These values are useful to set the the first PCB, the other variables are set with the default values.
+These variables are the number of PCBs in the ready queue, blocked on devices semaphores for I/O and the number of active onesi (that is not softblocked).
 Pseudoclock ticks count, aging ticks count are set to zero and the